simp/pupmod-simp-libreswan/README.md

 ## Beginning with ipsec

-Before installing `pupmod-simp-libreswan` make sure you read the [libreswan documentation](https://libreswan.org/wiki/Introduction) thouroughly.
-After reading the introduction select the [Main Wiki Page](https://libreswan.org/wiki/Main_Page#User_Documentation) link to get to the user documentation.
+Before installing `pupmod-simp-libreswan`, make sure you read the [libreswan documentation](https://libreswan.org/wiki/Introduction) thoroughly.
+After reading the introduction, select the [Main Wiki Page](https://libreswan.org/wiki/Main_Page#User_Documentation) link to get to the user documentation.

 * All `ipsec.conf` options can be found in `ipsec.conf(5)`.